tianshouzhi/dragon/dragon-console/src/main/resources/static/bower_components/angular-ui-bootstrap/src/modal/docs/readme.md

 * `scope`
   _(Type: `$scope`)_ -
-  The parent scope instance to be used for the modal's content.
+  The parent scope clusterInstance to be used for the modal's content.
 Defaults to `$rootScope`.

 * `size`
   _(Type: `string`, Example: `lg`)_ -